Where do I find this test?

 Can a student with an IEP use accommodations on the civics test?
 If so, where should accommodations be documented?

 - Yes, a student with an IEP may use accommodations approved by their IEP team.
 Accommodation policies for the test are determined by the district and should be consistent with the students day-to-day instruction.

 - Although the civics exam is required by state law it is located in the requirements for high school graduation with the responsibility at the district level.
 Therefore, it is considered a district-wide assessment.
 If the IEP team believes a student should be provided with accommodations on the civics exam, they should be documented on DPI sample form I-7 District Wide Assessments.

-How does the district record a student with a significant cognitive disability's participation in the civics test?
+How does the district record a student with a most significant cognitive disability's participation in the civics test?

-- If the IEP (or services plan) team determines that a student with significant cognitive disability does not have to complete the civics test graduation requirement, the district will record the student with a significant cognitive disability’s score and participation in the same way they record scores and participation for all students.
+- If the IEP (or services plan) team determines that a student with a most significant cognitive disability does not have to complete the civics test graduation requirement, the district will record the student with a most significant cognitive disability’s score and participation in the same way they record scores and participation for all students.